swanandp/swanand.pagnis.in/source/_posts/2017-08-19-deconstructing-sql-queries.markdown

 ```

+We're basically replacing a query with a function.
+And we learned that both SELECT queries and Functions operate on sets, and return sets.

-Another assertion is in order: **Sets and set operations tend to compose well.**  Functional programming nerds practically live by this motto.
+Which brings me to another assertion: **Sets and set operations tend to compose well.**  This is very important!
+Functional programming nerds practically live by this motto.
+Once you have small units that compose well, you can build complex units with relative simplicity.

 Fundamentally, SQL is not so different.
-An important thing to keep in mind that this composing behaviour is mainly about the data and how the data is interpreted.
+An important thing to keep in mind that this composing behaviour is mainly about the data and how the data is interpreted and processed.
 The query language itself leaves a lot to be desired when it comes to composing.
 A lot of things like aliases, joins can easily be taken care by a competent library.
-More or on this, and the advantages of using something like ARel in a later post.
+But, more or on this, and the advantages of using something like ARel in a later post.

 ## Reading is destructuring, Writing is composing